The Blood on Satan's Claw: Release

 In its native England, the film was passed by the British Board of Film Classification (BBFC) with an X rating.
 Under ten seconds of cuts were mandated by the BBFC, though some sequences were optically darkened, including the scene in which a nude Angel attempts to seduce the Curate.
 According to screenwriter Wynne-Simmons, a shot of Angel performing oral sex on the demon was also significantly truncated and darkened, though a brief portion of it appears in the final cut of the film.

 The film was originally given a brief theatrical release under the title Satan's Skin on 17 January 1971, screening in Birmingham as a double feature with Cauldron of Blood.
 It continued to be exhibited under this title through June 1971, screening in Coventry, Liverpool, and Coleshill.

 In the United States, the film was acquired by the distribution company Cannon Films, who released it theatrically under the revised title The Blood on Satan's Claw in the spring of 1971, with a New York City premiere taking place on 14 April 1971 at the New Amsterdam Theatre in Manhattan.
 It began screening at the Victoria and Delancey Theatres in Manhattan two days later.
 The film went on to screen frequently in the American drive-in theatre circuit for the remainder of 1971, paired with The Beast in the Cellar, another Tigon-produced film, billed as a "Festival of Horror."
 (Note: Newspaper sources show the film screened at various drive-ins throughout the United States from June through December 1971 in various states, including California, Massachusetts, North Carolina, Ohio, Oregon, Pennsylvania, and Washington.)

 Tigon Pictures reissued the film in the United Kingdom under the revised title The Blood on Satan's Claw, premiering it on 8 July 1971 in Newcastle upon Tyne.
-It susbequently opened at London's New Victoria Cinema beginning 16 July 1971, with the theatre accommodating 2,600 guests.
+It subsequently opened at London's New Victoria Cinema beginning 16 July 1971, with the theatre accommodating 2,600 guests.
 However, following low ticket sales, the film was pulled from the theatre after showing for only one week.
 It did, however, continue to screen in several British cities, including Darlington, Bodmin, and Manchester, as well as Glasgow and Newport, Wales.

 On U.S. television, the film was frequently aired on Chiller Theatre throughout the 1970s.

 In 2002, the American Cinematheque in Los Angeles held a revival screening of the film as part of their 3rd Festival of Fantasy, Horror and Science-Fiction.